GST Council defers tax on casinos, lottery | Politics

 In cases of race courses, it had suggested that GST be levied on the full value of bets pooled in the totalisators and placed with the bookmakers.

-It also recommended that no distinction should be made on grounds of a game of skill or game of chance for the purpose of the levy of GST and should be taxed at the highest rate of 28 percent.
+It also recommended that no distinction should be made on grounds of game of skill or game of chance for the purpose of the levy of GST and should be taxed at the highest rate of 28 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)